Concordium/concordium-node-sdk-js/docs/pages/misc-pages/upgrade-guide.md

 with web3-id proofs.

 ### NodeJS

+_The `@concordium/node-sdk` has been removed in favor of unifying both web and nodejs SDK's in a single platform agnostic SDK.
+This means users of `@concordium/node-sdk` looking to upgrade, will need to install `@concordium/web-sdk` instead._

 The `@concordium/web-sdk` module is not compatible with node versions <16 and is published only as an ES module.